SoCXin/web/source/docs/migration.md

 $ npm install hexo-migrator-wordpress --save
 ```

-Export your WordPress site by going to "Tools" → "Export" → "WordPress" in the WordPress dashboard (see the [WordPress support page](http://en.support.wordpress.com/export/) for more details).
+Export your WordPress site by going to "Softwares" → "Export" → "WordPress" in the WordPress dashboard (see the [WordPress support page](http://en.support.wordpress.com/export/) for more details).

 Now run: